divnix/digga/doc/api-reference-nixos.md

 *_Type_*:
-list of valid nixos test or path convertible to its or anything convertible to it
+list of valid NixOS test or path convertible to its or anything convertible to it

 *_Default_*